Nick's Piping Archive Home

 1901 April 9 Lenox Lyceum Pat Touhey, piper

-1902 April 1 Lenox Lyceum Patrick J. Fitzpatrick, piper
+1902 April 1 Lenox Lyceum Patrick Fitzpatrick, piper

 1903 April 19 Carnegie Hall Pat Touhey, piper